group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

 In the `Results_out` folder, the `Internal_code_files` folder saves the predetermined image modification filters and settings.
 Then, the data for the specific analysis is saved in a new folder in `Results_out`, created with the date, a number, and the folder where the images to analyse were saved (for example `20250617_1057_C_72`).
 In here, the `escala_imatge.mat` saves the defined scale, `Processment_parameters` saves the image processing parameters, and `main_data_analysis.txt` saves the image data.

-The `main_data_analysis.txt` is the file where all the data known of the image is saved, such as ROI locations, bounding box coordinates, index of the skeleton, index of the mask, worm length, etc. The acquisition and operation to and from this file was fully optimized in order to reduce delays, with the function `llegir_dades()`.
+The `main_data_analysis.txt` is the file where all the data known of the image is saved, such as ROI locations, bounding box coordinates, index of the skeleton, index of the mask, worm length, etc. The acquisition and operation to and from this file was fully optimized in order to reduce delays, with the function `read_data()`.

 <div align="center">
   <img src="images/methodology/optimization/a2fin.png" width="100%">